thradams/cake/manual.md

 ## Intro
 Cake works as an extension for MSVC on Windows and as an extension for GCC on Linux.
 This approach makes Cake useful in real and existing programs.

-Cakes uses the same command line options of MSVC and GCC.
+When applicable, Cake uses the same command line options of MSVC and GCC.

 ## Include directories

 On Windows, Cake can be used on the command line in the same way as MSVC.
 Cake will read the variable INCLUDE, which is the same variable used by MSVC to find the include directories.
 Additionally, you can run Cake outside the Visual Studio command prompt by adding the file 'includes.txt' and specifying the directories.

 To discover what directories are included, you can run the command 'echo %INCLUDE%' at Visual Studio command prompt.

 ```
 echo %INCLUDE%
 ```

 Copy this output to includes.txt.
 The separator can be ; or newline.
+The includes.txt must be together with cake.exe

 ```
  ├── cake.exe